Skip to content Skip to sidebar Skip to footer

 Follow a Vet-Approved Schedule

 How often you use mite shampoo depends on your dog’s condition and the product itself.
 Many shampoos are safe to use once or twice a week.
-Severe cases might need more frequent baths in the beginning.
+Severe cases may require more frequent baths at first.

 Always check the label for instructions.
 Even better, talk to your vet.
 They’ll help you figure out the right treatment schedule and whether your dog needs additional care alongside the shampoo.